loveandpwns/Event-Sim/README.md

 ## Basic Event Structure

-Event's are written in a text file that is based off of [Event Manager](https://hgtools.neocities.org/static/EventManagerHelp)
+Events are written in a text file that is based off of [Event Manager](https://hgtools.neocities.org/static/EventManagerHelp)

 Every event follows a strict format that the event loader parses line by line: